mlabs-haskell/catalyst-funded-projects/Fund9/Plutarch v2/README.md

 ## Progress Report

+### November 2022

+Plutarch v2.0 was ramped-up since receiving funding early this month.
+However, prior to that a final release of Plutarch v1 was merged.
+This release reflected recent changes to Plutus and fixed several code-quality issues as well as improving ergonomics.
+Also:
+* updating the nix build centered upon our mlabs-tooling.nix flake
+* benchmarking improvemetns
+* minor tweaks to basic Plutarch data types

+On the v2.0 front, work began on expanding Plutarch backend support.
+Compiling to Nix was an easy first step owing to the decent REPL.
+A bit more work here will lead to the first major updates before moving on to supporting other backends.

 ### October 2022

 Fund9 vote results were announced in late September and our Plutarch v2 proposal was successfully supported by Catalyst voters.
 We have established a team to work on the project and are currently awaiting the first batch of Fund9 payments before beginning work.